Factsheet about dengue

 - Personal protection measures to avoid mosquito bites should be applied when staying in risk areas by:

-- using repellents and wearing long-sleeved shirts and long pants especially during the hours of highest mosquito activity,
+- removal of all using repellents and wearing long-sleeved shirts and long pants especially during the hours of highest mosquito activity,

 - using long-lasting insecticidal treated mosquito bed nets which are essential in providing protection from mosquitos bites if the accommodations are not adequately screened or air conditioned,